zakman186/docker-Jackettvpn/README.md

 # qBittorrent with WebUI and OpenVPN
 Docker container which runs qBittorrent torrent client with WebUI while connecting to OpenVPN.
-It bundles certificates and configurations for the following VPN providers:
-* Private Internet Access
-* BTGuard
-* TigerVPN
-* FrootVPN
-* TorGuard
-* NordVPN
-* UsenetServerVPN
-* IPVanish
-* Anonine
-* HideMe
-* PureVPN

-When using PIA as provider it will update Transmission hourly with assigned open  qBittorrent.
-Please read the instructions below.

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.